 Cancelling private health insurance is something to consider if you are moving over for a long time as it won’t provide you any benefit in the UK.

-Important to note if you are still earning a taxable income in Australia then you may be subjected to the Medicare levy surcharge even if you are living in the UK.
+An important thing to note if you are still earning a taxable income in Australia is that you may be subjected to the Medicare levy surcharge even if you are living in the UK.
 So, if you cancel your private health insurance while travelling overseas, you may be liable for the Medicare levy surcharge if your income exceeds the relevant threshold.

 Speak to your private health insurer about what it will mean to you if you cancel or suspend your cover.